-General subjects are more academically challenging and are designed to prepare students for further study at university level.
-There is a level of knowledge and skills that are needed to be successful in these subjects.
-In particular, students need to be able to developed extended writing tasks in excess of 1500 words in many subjects.
-Students also need to be able to be disciplined and diligently revise so that they will be able to sit exams that may cover up to one year's worth of learning.
+General subjects are academically challenging and are designed to prepare students for further study at university level.
+There is a level of knowledge and skills that are needed to be successful in these subjects, such as developing extended writing tasks in excess of 1500 words in many subjects.
+They also need to be disciplined and diligently revise so that they are well-placed to sit exams that may cover up to one year's worth of learning.

-Our experience has shown us that students who do not meet the prerequisites listed below usually struggle with the academic rigour of General subjects in Years 11 and 12.
+Our experience has shown that students who do not meet the prerequisites listed below usually struggle with the academic rigour of General subjects in Years 11 and 12.

-Subject Prerequisite Yr 10 Grade
+SUBJECT PREREQUISITE YEAR 10 GRADE

 MATHEMATICS

-Mathematical Methods Mathematics B
+Mathematical Methods Extension Maths B

-General Mathematics Mathematics C
+General Mathematics Extension Maths C, Core Maths B

-Specialist Mathematics Mathematics B
+Specialist Mathematics Extension Maths A

 ENGLISH

+Literature Core English B-

-Literature English C+
+Extension English C+

-English English C
+English Core English C

+Extension English C-

-RELIGION
+RELIGION Core English C:

-Study of Religion English C
+Study of Religion Core English C+ Extension English C

 SCIENCE

-Chemistry C+
+Chemistry Extension Science C

-Physics Mathematics C+
+Extension Mathematics C+

+Physics Extension Science C

-Psychology C+
+Psychology Extension Science C

-Biology C+
+Biology Extension Science C

 HUMANITIES

-Legal Studies English C
+Legal Studies

-Ancient History English C
+Ancient History

-Modern History English C
+Modern History Core English C

-Geography English C
+Geography Extension English C-

-Business English C
+Business

-Diploma of Business English C
+Diploma of Business

 THE ARTS AND TECHNOLOGY

-Visual Art English C
+Visual Art

-Design English C
+Design

-Digital Solutions English C
+Digital Solutions Core English C Extension English C-

-Drama English C
+Drama EXTENSION ENGUISING-

-Music English C
+Music

-HEALTH AND PHYSICAL EDUCATION V
+HEALTH AND PHYSICAL EDUC ATION

-Physical Education English C
+Physical Education Core English C

+Extension English C-

 Where a student has not met the prerequisite for a subject, it may be overridden at the SET plan interview by the teacher.
-However, the student will need to demonstrate that they can improve their marks during Semester 2 or another SET plan meeting will be required.
+However, the student will need to demonstrate that they can improve their marks during Semester 2 of Year 10, otherwise another SET plan meeting will be required to adjust the selected subjects.